root-foundation/root/README.md

 All of society's functions will be grounded in tokens.
 A rich, _tokenized_ ecosystem of investing in tokens of _all_ kinds — personal tokens, ai tokens, company tokens, country tokens (e.g., "USAToken"), etc. — will emerge to enable venture capital to finance _anything_ that we do.

 Tokens will eat the world.
-And such a tokenized system will help us unite society and democratize opportunity.
+And such a tokenized system, through UBE and the marketplace for potential, will help us unite society and democratize opportunity.

+Let's explore how to build such a system.

 ## RootNet